datarootsio/LLMs_workshop/README.md

 - Prompt engineering with LLMs.
 - Extract information and parse it in a structured way
-- Build Conversational Chatbots
+- Build  Chatbots and ask questions over documents

 ## How to Use This Repository

-1. **Clone or Download:** Clone this repository or download the contents to your local machine.
+1. **Clone:** Clone this repository onto your local machine.
-2. **Setup Environment:** Refer to the provided setup instructions to configure your Python environment and install necessary libraries.
-3. **Explore Notebooks:** Open and explore the Jupyter Notebooks provided in the repository.
+2. **Explore Notebooks:** Open and explore the Jupyter Notebooks provided in the repository.
 Follow along with the workshop instructions and code samples.
+You can open the notebooks via Google Collab.
+3. **Launch applications:** If you want to launch the applications, create a new conda Environment based on `applications/environment.yml`.
+You can then launch the three applications (shortcuts provided in the `Makefile`).

 ## Additional Resources